fluffy-willa-42-team/cube3d/doc/ray_casting.md

 ## Disclaimer

 In this documentation, I'm going to explain the logic I found for a simple ray caster.
 This is in no way the most optimized version, but it's what worked and what I understood.

 My English is not best, so sorry in advance if it's not clear.

-Last thing, this was coded in vscode with the preview tools with previews math expression

 With that out of the way, let's start.